Basements

 Modern Finished Basement Ideas: Getting Downstairs to the Details

 What is your idea of a modern finished basement?
-Don’t let other contractors sell you on the idea that laying a carpet down and installing some cheap drop ceiling panels qualifies as “finished.”
+Don’t let other contractors sell you on the idea that laying a carpet down and installing some cheap drop ceiling panels qualify as “finished.”
 There is so much more that can be done to convert your basement into a real, honest-to-goodness, bona fide living space that you’ll wonder how you ever lived without it.
 But as with any successful home remodeling project, it’s all about attention to detail every step of the way.

 Framing basement walls